 While it’s good to know that the alt attribute can be beneficial in terms of accessibility, what we really need is context.
 What is the right way to use them?
 Are there times when we shouldn’t use them?

 These questions were inspired by a Twitter conversation I had with a few fellow designers and developers.
-It helped me realize that I’m not the only one out there who sometimes struggles with how to build websites that do right by users.
+It helped me realize that I’m not the only one out there who sometimes struggles with building websites that do right by users.

 Today, we’ll attempt to clarify the proper usage of this vital attribute.
 Let’s get started!